Maitake Mushrooms for Dogs: A Guide for Dog Owners.

 Lion's Mane Mushroom (Hericium erinaceus)

-Lion's Mane mushrooms are recognized for their potential cognitive benefits.
+Lion's Mane Mushrooms are recognized for their potential cognitive benefits.
 Compounds in these mushrooms may support nerve growth factors, making them of interest for conditions related to neurological health.
 Research in this area is ongoing.

 It's essential to ensure accurate identification of mushrooms before feeding them to dogs.
 Misidentification can lead to toxicity issues, as some wild mushrooms are poisonous.